 The Arachno/Antol and Caterpile enemies are the major ones.
 Wisp, Apis, and Fliers being a tad big but not even close to the size of the the Archnids and Caterpiles.
 Wisp and Fliers also tend to not be violent unlike the spider based enemies.

 The giant Fortress-class Mechons are a robotic version, looking like a cross between a praying mantis and some kind of wacky Victorian exercise machine.

-Fiora pulls off one of this during the Mechon attack to Colony 9, involving driving a freaking tank and fighiting single-handed against Metal Face.
-It is one hell of a Crowning Moment of Awesome.
-Too bad it doesn't end well for Fiora.
+Fiora pulls off one of this during the Mechon attack to Colony 9, involving driving a freaking Mini-Mecha and fighiting single-handed against Metal Face, saving Shulk and co at the cost of her life.

-Reyn and Sharla get one on the Fallen Arm, showing up just in time to help Shulk defend a still-recovering Fiora from a mechon patrol.
+Reyn and Sharla get one on the Fallen Arm, showing up just in time to help Shulk defend a still-recovering Fiora from Mechon patrol.

-Shulk also gets one at the last stand against the Telethia at Colony 6 after coming back from the dead.
+Shulk gets one at the last stand against the Telethia at Colony 6 after coming back from the dead.

 BFS: The Monado itself.
 It starts out almost as tall as Shulk is, and can grow to three times its normal size for special attacks.
 Dunban also has some BFSs of his own, which he wields one-handed.